Harvard-ATG/canvas-lateness-tool/README.md

 optional arguments:
-  -h, --help            show this help message and exit --student_name {huid,name}
+  -h, --help            show this help message and exit --student_identifier {huid,name}
-                        Choose whether to display student name or HUID in the results. (default: huid) --use_cache           Use cached data rather than fetching from the API, if it is available. (default: False)
+                        Choose to identify students by name or HUID in the results. (default: huid) --use_cache           Use cached data rather than fetching from the API, if it is available. (default: False)